ablab/IsoQuant/README.md

 <a name="sec3.1"></a>
 ## IsoQuant input
 To run IsoQuant, you should provide:
-* gene annotation in gffutils database or GTF/GFF format (can be gzipped);
 * reads in FASTA/FASTQ (can be gzipped) or sorted and indexed BAM;
 * reference sequence in FASTA format (can be gzipped).

+Optionally, you may provide a reference gene annotation in gffutils database or GTF/GFF format (can be gzipped);

 By default, each file with reads is treated as a separate sample.
 To group multiple files into a single sample, provide a text files with paths to your FASTQ/FASTA/BAM files.